ansibleplaybookbundle/import-vm-apb/README.md

 The current design of this APB requires that an OpenShift User and corresponding password be specified.
 This is a temporary inconvenience which should be removed in the near future.
-Please be sure to choose an account that has privileges to create resources (PVC and OfflineVirtualMachine) in the chosen project.
+Please be sure to choose an account that has privileges to create resources (PVC and VirtualMachine(s)) in the chosen project.

 ### Supported disk image formats